 Undergraduate business students admitted to the Cox School's B.B.A.
-Program will be allowed to complete a maximum of 48 business hours, which will include statistics and exclude economics.
-Business hours earned through any of SMU's international programs or directed studies will be exempted from the 48-business-hour limit.
+Program will be allowed to complete a maximum of 54 business hours (except for Accounting majors and Business and Financial Reporting majors who can take up to 57 and 60 business hours respectively), which will include statistics and exclude economics.
+Business hours earned through any of SMU's international programs or directed studies will be exempted from the 54-business-hour limit.
 All B.B.A. students must complete 30 business hours in residence at the Cox School.
-Students will be allowed to exceed the 48-hour limit if necessary to comply with residency requirements.
+Students will be allowed to exceed the 54-, 57-, or 60-hour limit if necessary to comply with residency requirements.